Editorial Standards

 What Happens After You File

 - The IRS reviews your request, then contacts your spouse or former spouse and allows them to participate.
-Your personal contact details are not shared.
+Your personal contact details are not shared (the IRS will not disclose your current name, address, phone numbers, or employer(s) to the person on line 6, and you can route all mail, including legal notices, to a safe alternate contact address using the address checkbox on the form).

 - Reviews often take about 6 months, sometimes longer.
 Keep filing and paying your current taxes while you wait.

-- If you receive a final determination you disagree with, you generally have 90 days to petition the U.S. Tax Court.
+- If you receive a final determination you disagree with, you generally have 90 days to petition the U.S. Tax Court (the Tax Court can generally only weigh information you already gave the IRS before its final determination, plus information in the administrative file and newly discovered or previously unavailable evidence, so submit everything during the IRS review rather than holding it back for a later court fight).
 If the IRS does not issue a final determination within 6 months, you can ask the Tax Court to review.

 Documentation Checklist